 Your first year at Carolina will be full of exciting new experiences, countless opportunities, and abundant questions: Do I have the right major?
 What should I become involved in?
 How do I juggle it all?
 As you figure out your priorities and start to make a plan, we hope you’ll consider research a “must-do” activity during your four years here.
 Why?
 Because students consistently report that participation in research provides incomparable hands-on learning, teaches new skills, connects them to brilliant faculty mentors, and gives unmatched insights into their future careers.

 While the majority of first year students don’t participate in research, your first year on campus is a great time to start learning about the opportunities at Carolina and connecting with researchers.
 This page provides a quick summary of how to get started.
-You may also want to watch our Orientation presentation here.

 - Read our Learn, Connect, Engage framework to start your exploration into research.
 This page gives a great overview of how you can get involved in research during your four years at Carolina.
 After this, consider the following steps you can take (in no particular order).